eugeneonufran/NoGravity_api/readme.md

 # NoGravity API

-The **NoGravity API** provides the backend functionality for a futuristic space travel application.
+The **NoGravity API** provides the backend functionality for **NoGravity**, a ticket service for intergalactic travels, enabling futuristic space journeys across the galaxy.
 Built with a clean architecture and minimal functionality, the API serves as a foundation for managing complex relationships between routes, journeys, carriers, starports, and users in a simulated galaxy.

 ## Project Overview